DataStax-Academy/astra-cli-scenario-katapod/step3.md

 ls -l /workspace/astra-cli-scenario-katapod/demo-scb.zip
 ```

-<details><summary>ℹ️ What is the secure connect bundle ?</summary>
+<details><summary>ℹ️ What is the Secure Connect Bundle (SCB) ?</summary>
-A Secure Connect Bundle for Datastax Astra is a zip file containing the necessary certificates, configuration files, and drivers to establish a secure connection between an application and a DataStax Astra database.
+A Secure Connect Bundle for Datastax Astra is a zip file containing the necessary certificates and configuration files to establish a secure connection between an application and a DataStax Astra database.
 It contains a set of credentials and settings for authentication, encryption, and access control.
 The Secure Connect Bundle ensures secure communication between the application and the database by using Transport Layer Security (TLS) and verifying the identity of both parties.
 </details>
 &nbsp;